ezrizhu/www/content/blog/20231021-cloud_vnc_proxy.md

 I’m currently working on eve, a management toolkit for libvirt-based virtualization servers.
 Think of it as openstack, but for small scale cloud deployments.
-I am building it primarily for deployments like EricNet, small scale, multi-siloed, and with user support.
+I am building it primarily for deployments like EzriCloud, small scale, multi-siloed, and with user support.
 It features a management pane, and it talks to hypervisor agents to interact with libvirt and other systems on each hypervisor, like firewalling, backups, etc…